WenjieOwen/Survival-Analysis-Final/stepwise_cox_cx.md

 Another Lasso Cox Proportional Hazard regression was performed to identify the most parsimonious model that estimates subjects’ hazard of Cirrhosis.
 The model selection was based on the Penalty Parameter, lambda.
+Cross-validation further selects the lambda that generalizes the best, and determines variables to develop the final model.
 The final model achieved the penalty parameter of 0.071, including the variables of Ascites Presence, Edema Presence, Albumin(mg/dl), Urine copper(ug/day), Prothrombin time (s), histologic stage 4 of disease, age (years) and log-transformed serum Bilirubin (mg/dl) as predictors.
 Another simpler model was provided with the log-transformed serum Bilirubin (mg/dl) as the only predictor, where allows the largest penalty parameter at which the MSE is within one standard error of the smallest MSE, which is 0.224.
 The model with the smallest penalty parameter was considered due to its better performance in estimation.

 The final model from Lasso selection further supported the results from the above data Cox Proportional Hazard model that drug is an